nixworks/public/news/2006/04/10/README.md

 ##### general election in Peru
 ### [ Preliminary results from the general election in Peru shows Ollanta Humala leading, but certain to face a runoff election in late May or early June.
 Alan Garca is narrowly leading Lourdes Flores for second place and a spot in the runoff. ](/news/2006/04/10/preliminary-results-from-the-general-election-in-peru-shows-ollanta-humala-leading-but-certain-to-face-a-runoff-election-in-late-may-or-ea.md)
-_Context: Alan Garca, Lourdes Flores, Ollanta Humala, general election in Peru_
+_Context: Lourdes Flores, Alan Garca, general election in Peru, Ollanta Humala_

 ##### Non-violent demonstrations for immigrant rights
 ### [ Non-violent demonstrations for immigrant rights are held in dozens of U.S. cities today in opposition to H.R.
 4437, which would classify illegal aliens as felons. ](/news/2006/04/10/non-violent-demonstrations-for-immigrant-rights-are-held-in-dozens-of-u-s-cities-today-in-opposition-to-h-r-4437-which-would-classify-il.md)